psn2706/conways-game-of-life/README.md

 You can download the executable file from Releases.

 ### All platforms
-You need to install [Python](https://www.python.org/downloads/).
+Download this repository (with `git clone` or directly from GitHub).
+Also you need to install [Python](https://www.python.org/downloads/) and (optional) [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/).
 After that open terminal / cmd / PowerShell.

 Create and activate virtual environment: